-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. \\\)

-Filed by the Registrant \boxtimes Filed by a Party other than the Registrant \square

-Check the appropriate box:

-Preliminary Proxy Statement

-- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) - ☑ Definitive Proxy Statement - Definitive Additional Materials - □ Soliciting Material Pursuant to §240.14a-12

-Schlumberger N.V.
-(Schlumberger Limited)

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- ☑ No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which the transaction applies: - (2) Aggregate number of securities to which the transaction applies: - (3) Per unit price or other underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of the transaction: - (5) Total fee paid:

-□ Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+Filed by the Registrant $oxing$ Filed by a Party other than the Registrant $oxind$ Che k the appropriate box: Cons Defin iminary Proxy Statement fidential, for Use of the Cor nitive Proxy Statement nitive Additional Materials citing Material Pursuant to §2 nmission Only (as permitted by Rule 14a-6(e)(2)) 240.14a-12 Schlumberger N.V.
+(Schlumberger Limited) (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent o f Filing Fee (Check the appro opriate box): No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securi ities to which the transaction applies: (2) Aggregate number of secur rities to which the transaction applies: (3) Per unit price or other unde is calculated and state how erlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the it was determined): filing fe (4) Proposed maximum aggreg gate value of the transaction: (5) Total fee paid: Chec paid previously with prelimin ck box if any part of the fee is iously.
+Identify the previous to Amount Previously Paid: nary materials. s offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid filing by registration statement number, or the Form or Schedule and the date of its filing.
+(2) Form, Schedule or Registra ition Statement No.:

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:
+(3) Filing Party: